 Zofia Hewitt

-In her spare time Zofia loves to spend time with friends, listen to true-crime podcasts and go on hikes, but above all she loves to spend time with her adorable but rambunctious Aussie bulldog.
+In her spare time Zofia loves to spend time with her loved ones, listen to true-crime podcasts and go on hikes, but above all she loves to spend time with her adorable but rambunctious Aussie bulldogs.

 Modalities